Written By:

 This process that we humans, from its introduction, call Yoga (Union), is simply a natural part of who we are as a species and as a creation because of what we are capable of knowing, seeing, and being.
 The process was encountered, explored, and mapped out by countless people through many years at varied experiential research levels, but, obviously, the Union of the mind, body, and spirit, and with the Source and True-Self, is a Universal Truth that we can all spontaneously, or intentionally, recognize.

-Only the Creator itself, for bringing all into existence, can take credit for Karma, and our ability to use it to merge back into the purest form of it by transcending our densest form of Karma’s expression can take credit for the existence and perfection of the system of Karma itself and how it leads one to liberation.
-The Creator’s Karma of bringing creation into existence is what connects us all back to the Truth through our own conscious actions.
-No one has more rights than any other to this inbuilt birthright which is why all who seek can gain liberation within this system.
+Only the “Creator” itself, for bringing all into existence, can take credit for Karma, and our ability to use it to merge back into our purest essence by transcending our most binding Karmic expression (Maya).
+The “Creator’s” Karma of bringing creation into existence is what connects us all back to the Truth through our own conscious actions and inactions.
+And no one has more rights than any other to this inbuilt birthright which is why all who apply effort can gain Liberation.

-In the same way that you should never read religious texts without first understanding the contexts in which humans translated them (since I am sure that you know that the sacred can often be muddled and tainted by the desires, hatreds, and fantasies of humans, as is evident throughout human history), it is important that you never become overly attached to any “teachings” in Yoga that stray far from the ever-present/constant Truth of what binds us all together back to the Truth of our Source/Self and creation.
+In the same way that you should never read religious texts without first understanding the contexts in which humans wrote and translated them (since I am sure that you know that the sacred can often be muddled and tainted by the desires, hatreds, and fantasies of humans, as is evident throughout human history), it is important that you never become overly attached to any “teachings” in Yoga that stray far from the ever-present/constant Truth of what binds us all together back to the Truth of our Source/Self and creation.
 This bond to the Source that begins with the first act of Karma of creation itself, bring us all the gift of life.
 Rising out of the silence of pure potential, Karma gives birth to all of Creation.
 From the Karma of pure “will” itself, existence was set into ecstatic motion, never separating (not even for a moment) from the Source from which it emerged.
 Each of us is connected to this Truth.

 What To Remember As You Move Forward: